google/trillian/README.md

 ```

 To build slimmer Trillian binaries that only include the storage and quota
-implementation(s) that you need, consider specifying
+implementations that you need, consider specifying
 [build tags](/storage/README.md#build-tags).

 To build and run tests, use: